Marky Ramone & the Speedkings

 Marky Ramone & the Speedkings was founded in 2001.
 The band recorded a studio album which first came out in Europe/Argentina and Japan as No If's, And's or But's.
 Each of these releases featured different tracks as a bonus.
-It got then released in the USA as Legends Bleed in September 2002 and featured live tracks.
+It was then released in the United States as Legends Bleed in September 2002 and featured live tracks.
 The band did several European tours as well as a Japan and US tour, the latter of which ended in 2003.

 They released several singles, including "I've Got Dee Dee On My Mind" in memory of Dee Dee Ramone.
 A live album, Alive, was recorded and released on Rawk'A Hula Records.